 The Myth: “We’ll fix the pricing once we have scale.”

 The Reality: Underperforming product-customer combinations rarely improve with scale or time.
-Academic research examining 157 public retailers from 1999 to 2015 found that strategic store management actions had measurable impacts on profitability, suggesting that immediate action is more effective than waiting for hypothetical future improvements.[8]
+Academic research examining 157 public retailers from 1999 to 2015 found that strategic store-management actions had measurable impacts on profitability, suggesting immediate action beats waiting for hypothetical future improvement.[8]

-Implementation Principle: The 80/20 Matrix reveals that underperforming product-customer combinations rarely improve with scale or time.
-Immediate action is more effective than waiting for hypothetical future improvements.
+Implementation Principle: The 80/20 Matrix reveals that underperforming combinations rarely improve with scale or time.
+Immediate action is more effective than waiting.

 How Does the 80/20 Matrix Framework Work?